th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2.md

 <!--more-->

-As you already have Kubernetes cluster along with the th2, we can try testing it.
+As you already have Kubernetes cluster along with th2, we can try testing it.

-## Lets start
+## Let's start

 First of all, you need a special th2 schema environment for testing.
 This environment includes modules your tests will interact with and a bunch of components for historical data storage and displaying status and actions of the environment.
 During installation you have binded `th2-infra-schema` repository to th2 cluster.
 For creating new schema environment just create a new branch with `yaml` files describing it.